 A practical approach to the basic concepts of psychology, including analytical psychology, family counseling and therapy, gender differences, narrative and historical differences, psychology of juries, and psychological perspectives useful for both client and lawyer self-awareness.

 A thorough examination of various legal topics and issues through the prism of art.
 Topic include intellectual property concepts of copyright, fair use and parody, First Amendment issues, non-profit organizations, sales warranties, authenticity, and salvage.

 LAW 609.
 Child Protection and the Law.
 3 Hours.

 A primary focus on child abuse and neglect civil protection proceedings as defined by West Virginia Code, Chapter 49; and an examination of both federal law and West Virginia's statues, rules, and case law.

 LAW 610.
 Comparative Law in Mexico.
 1-3 Hours.

 A 2-component, study abroad course with initial classroom preparation and subsequent travel to Mexico.
 An immersive learning experience in Mexican law, culture, and politics.
 Topics include: corporate governance, immigration and migration, and international human rights.

 A practical survey of various state and federal laws designed to protect consumers, including WV Consumer and Credit Protection, Fair Debt Collection, Fair Credit Reporting, Truth in Lending, Fair Credit Billing and Gramm-Leach-Bliley.

-A consideration of the impact of various aspects of law and policy (e.g., land use regulation, environmental law, property rights, subsidies) on agricultural and other rural lands and the resulting effect on the food system.
+A consideration of the impact of law and policy (e.g., environmental law, property rights, subsidies, alternative production methods) on agricultural and the food system.